FoutVesta/Okapi-ROS2/README.md

   . install/local_setup.bash
 ```

-Bluetooth for RFD8500 Reader (if needed)
+6. Bluetooth for RFD8500 Reader (if needed)
 ```bash
   sudo apt update
   sudo apt install bluetooth bluez bluez-tools rfkill -y
 ```

-Imu Madgwick Filter
+7. Imu Madgwick Filter
+RealSense wrapper has built in functionality to unite the gyro and acceleration using unite_imu_method set to '2' to enable linear interpolation.
+However, to use this combined imu data it requires orientation data as well, which realsense does not do by itself.
+So, we use Madgwick to create orientation data united imu topic. imu_topic therefore is set to /d400/imu_filtered, not /d400/imu.
 ```bash
   sudo apt install ros-humble-imu-filter-madgwick
 ```